wenzhixin/bootstrap-table/site/docs/extensions/sticky-header.md

 toc: true
 ---

-This is an extension for [Bootstrap table](http://github.com/wenzhixin/bootstrap-table) module which provides a sticky header for the table when scrolling. </br>
+This is an extension which provides a sticky header for the table when scrolling.
-You must include the bootstrap-table-sticky-header.css file in order to get the appropriate style

 ## Usage